-Live Free Structured Sober Living Homes located in beautiful New Hampshire are here to provide you with a new way of life.
+Live Free Recovery and Sober Living Homes located in beautiful New Hampshire are here to provide you with a new way of life.

-We have men and women’s sober living homes available in Keene, NH and in Manchester, NH.
+We have men and women’s sober living homes available in Keene, NH and in Manchester, New Hampshire.
 This allows you to be located in prime locations that have easy access to work, education, meetings, doctors, and everything else you would need to start your life in addiction recovery.
-The best bet is to contact us and we can listen to your needs and place you into sober living in NH accordingly.
+The best bet is to contact us and we can listen to your needs and place you into sober living in New Hampshire accordingly.
 So feel free to contact us and begin a beautiful new life living clean and sober.

 All of our sober living homes will meet the new requirements that NHCORR.
-Working with NHCORR to provide oversight for our sober living homes in NH.
+Working with NHCORR to provide oversight for our sober living homes in New Hampshire.

 What are the Benefits of Being in a Sober Living Home?